-In March 2016, the Middle Rogue Metropolitan Planning Organization (MRMPO) (which is comprised of the local transportation agencies of Grants Pass, Rogue River, Gold Hill, Josephine County, Jackson County, and Oregon Department of Transportation) will begin implementation of a new twenty-five year Regional Transportation Plan (RTP) and four year (Federal FY2015-2018) program of transportation projects, known as the FFY15-18 Transportation Improvement Program (TIP).
+In September 2020, the Middle Rogue Metropolitan Planning Organization (MRMPO) (which is comprised of the local transportation agencies of Grants Pass, Rogue River, Gold Hill, Josephine County, Jackson County, and Oregon Department of Transportation) will consider adoption Air Quality Conformity Determination (AQCD) for the 2021-2024 Transportation Improvement Program (TIP).
 These projects generally have regional significance and/or will use federal funds.

 In certain areas where air quality emissions have exceeded the National Ambient Air Quality Standards (NAAQS) in the past 20 years, an AQCD is required whenever the RTP or TIP is updated, or, every 4 years, whichever comes first.
-The conformity determination must be adopted as part of the approval process.
+The conformity determination must be made and adopted by the MPO as part of the approval process.
 US Department of Transportation (USDOT) must approve the conformity determination before the plan or program can become operative.